 Four options of self-directed support

-4. Combination of eligible options
+Option 4 Combination of above options

 The person can select a combination of these options, recognising some people might want a ‘mix and match’ approach to ensure maximum flexibility.

 For more information about self directed support in Scotland visit: Self-Directed Support Scotland’s website.